Oklahoma State Cowboys football: Jimmy Johnson era (1979–1983)

 In 1979, Jimmy Johnson got the head coaching job at Oklahoma State.
 Johnson's successful rebuilding of the inconsistent Cowboys football program is a hallmark in the long history of Cowboy football.
-Johnson guided Oklahoma State to a 7–4 record in 1979 and 7–5 record in 1981, including an appearance in the Independence Bowl.
+Johnson guided Oklahoma State to a 7–4 record in his first season as head coach, and later led the Cowboys to 7–5 record in 1981, ending the season with a loss to Texas A&M in the Independence Bowl.
 In his final season, he led the Cowboys to an 8–4 record and a 24–14 victory over 20th-ranked Baylor in the Astro-Bluebonnet Bowl.

 In early 1984, when he was offered the head coaching job at Miami, Jimmy Johnson was unsure if he wanted to leave Stillwater.
 His good friend Larry Lacewell told Johnson that if he wanted to win a national championship and eventually coach in the NFL he had to take the Miami job.
 Johnson soon after accepted the head coaching job at Miami.
-Jimmy Johnson left OSU with an overall record of 29–25–3.
+Jimmy Johnson left Oklahoma State with an overall record of 29–25–3.

 Pat Jones era (1984–1994)

 Pat Jones was promoted from assistant coach to head coach following Johnson's departure.
 He served as head coach of the Oklahoma State Cowboys from 1984 to 1994 after five years as an assistant under Jimmy Johnson.
+His first season leading the team in 1984 included a season-opening blowout victory over 12th-ranked Arizona State in Tempe, and a Bedlam matchup between the 2nd-ranked Oklahoma Sooners and the 3rd-ranked Cowboys on November 24, 1984, a game in which the Cowboys ultimately lost, 24–14.
+Oklahoma State would bounce back to defeat South Carolina in the Gator Bowl, and would close the season 10–2 and ranked 5th in the Coaches Poll.
+The Cowboys would regress a bit in 1985, only going 8–4 and concluding the season with a loss to Florida State in a return visit to the Gator Bowl.
+Oklahoma State would again go 10–2 in 1987, closely defeating West Virginia in the Sun Bowl to finish the season ranked 11th in the AP Poll.
+The Cowboys would have a nearly identical season in 1988, again posting a 10–2 record and concluding the season ranked 11th in the AP Poll following a dominant win over Wyoming in the Holiday Bowl.

-His first season leading the team in 1984 included a season opening romp over then No. 12 ranked Arizona State in Tempe, and a Bedlam matchup between the No. 2 ranked Oklahoma Sooners and the No. 3-ranked Cowboys on November 24, 1984, a game in which the Cowboys ultimately lost, 24–14.
-During his 11 years at Oklahoma State, he compiled a 62–60–3 record, including a 3–1 bowl game record from 1984 to 1988, the most successful period in school history at the time.
-With a talented roster that included running backs Barry Sanders and Thurman Thomas, wide receiver Hart Lee Dykes and quarterback Mike Gundy, they went 44–15 over this five-year stretch, winning 10 games three times over this period and earning victories in the Gator Bowl, Sun Bowl and Holiday Bowl.
+During his 11 years at Oklahoma State, Jones compiled a 62–60–3 record, including a 3–1 bowl game record from 1984 to 1988, the most successful period in school history at the time.
+With a talented roster that included running backs Barry Sanders and Thurman Thomas, wide receiver Hart Lee Dykes and quarterback Mike Gundy, they went 44–15 over this five-year stretch, winning 10 games three times over this period.
 Jones would be named Big Eight Coach of the Year in both 1984 and 1992.

+Former OSU running back Barry Sanders.